snowplow/documentation/docs/modeling-your-data/running-data-models-via-snowplow-bdp/standard-models/index.md

 ```

 ### Overview
-Standard data models are authored and maintained by Snowplow.
-Follow below steps to create one.
+[Standard data models](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/) are authored and maintained by Snowplow.
+Follow the steps below to create and run one.

 ## Create a warehouse connection
 Begin by creating a new warehouse connection.
 It will be used by a data model to connect to your warehouse.
-Click on the "Setup new target" button on the [Data Models page](https://console.snowplowanalytics.com/data-modelling) and fill in all the necessary details.
+Click on the "Set up new target" button on the [Data Models page](https://console.snowplowanalytics.com/data-modelling) and fill in all the necessary details.

 ![](images/warehouse-connections.png)